-The Monash Urban Lab is located in the Department of Architecture at Monash University.
-The Lab distinguishes itself through its unique integration of practice-based design and urban planning research.
-Lab research combines multi-scalar architectural design investigations with policy studies focussed on transitioning to sustainable and equitable communities.
+Directed by Professor Carl Grodach, the Monash Urban Lab distinguishes itself through its unique integration of practice-based design and urban planning research.
+The Lab combines multi-scalar architectural design investigations with policy studies focussed on transitioning to sustainable and equitable communities.
 We draw on our strengths within MADA, across campus, and with Australian and international partners to support applied research solutions to community, government, and industry challenges.

 - Sustainable and Inclusive cities

 - Integrated housing design, typology and policy research

 - Suburban intensification that explores strategic infill, suburban retrofit and new suburban typologies

 - Community engagement with a commitment to underrepresented constituencies